Contentious Probate Solicitors

 Eligible claimants include spouses, civil partners, children, people treated as children of the family, and those financially dependent on the deceased.
 Our contentious probate solicitors can help you understand whether you can bring a claim and what financial provision might be reasonable in your circumstances.

 While these cases can be emotional, the vast majority of cases don’t end up in court.
-Our inheritance dispute solicitors have helped many clients resolve inheritance disputes through careful negotiation and mediation
+Our inheritance dispute solicitors have helped many clients resolve inheritance disputes through careful negotiation and mediation, without unnecessarily escalating conflict.

 Executor Disputes